cyb3run1c0rn/raptor_prompt_framework/README.md

 - **Output** – Specify the response format
 - **Review** – Enable iteration or refinement

-This framework helps users better guide AI models by providing a structured blueprint for prompt creation.

-**Use as a Meta Prompt** – To achieve near-perfect prompt generation, consider utilising RAPTOR as a meta prompt alongside your ideas or tasks.
+Used either on its own or as a *meta prompt*, RAPTOR can help generate well-structured, focused prompts in any field.

 ---

 ## 🧠 Role

-Assigning a particular identity or area of expertise to the AI provides the correct context for its knowledge and behaviour.
+Assigning a persona (and any relevant background or domain context) to the AI helps shape its knowledge, behaviour, and manner of response.

+- **Recommended Detail**:
+  - Describe the AI’s specialised knowledge or function (e.g., “You are a market analyst specialising in fintech”).
+  - Add contextual references here if they inform how the AI should respond (e.g., relevant policies, organisational culture).

 **Example:**
-> "You are a senior cybersecurity analyst with expertise in OT systems and incident response."
+> "You are a senior cybersecurity analyst with expertise in OT systems and incident response.
+Consider internal compliance policies when providing guidance."

 ---

 ## 🎯 Aim

-Clearly state what you want the AI to accomplish.
+Clearly define the *primary* goal or task for the AI.
+State what outcome you want it to achieve, without overloading this section with constraints.

+- **Recommended Detail**:
+  - Keep the core objective concise (e.g., "Draft a threat report on emerging malware families").
+  - Additional conditions or resources belong under **Parameters**.

 **Example:**
 > "Analyse the key threats to critical infrastructure posed by emerging OT malware families in 2024."